 Our Recommendation: K9 Kase Entry Level Set *Subscribe to our newsletter & get 10% discount in Kase filter

-You will blame yourself if after your photo tour you must be cleaning the same dust spots of your lens or sensor in all the photos you take.
-As filters, a small bag of cleaning kit, its a must for photographers to carry on your bag.
+You will blame yourself if after your photo tour you must be cleaning the same dust spots of your lens or sensor.
+As filters, a small bag of cleaning kit, it’s a must for photographers to carry on your bag.

 As filters, take it you have it.
 It’s cheap, it’s useful, and will not disturb you in your bag.
 Always bring to a photo tour a small bag with this simple hacks, as you will take your toothbrush.

 Our recommendation: PHOLSY Timer Remote Control Cable with Intervalometer

 Of course, take as much as you can.
 But another important tip… don’t buy large memory cards, and even if all are 32gb or even 16gb, better than large.
 Why?
 Imagine you are traveling around Scotland, and one of your memory cards stop working because water enters your camera.
 Or just your camera fell in a street of New York walking…you lose all your travel photos!

 Our recommendation: SanDisk Extreme Pro 32GB SDHC UHS-I Card

 Travel around the world, or even close to home, and don’t have a battery for your photography equipment it’s a big problem.
 According to your trip, 3 batteries can be enough.
 So you can walk all day and charge in the nights at your hotel (two charges can be a good option too).

 But there are special locations, where you will need a few more.
 Batteries can lose power so fast, especially in cold conditions like Iceland in winter for example.
 In those cases, we recommend at least 4 batteries.
 After all, you not will want to miss the opportunity to photograph northern lights because your battery dies and you don’t have more.